CamreshJames/D-C-MS/Readme.md

 1. Rename `.env.example` to `.env`
 2. Update the MongoDB connection string and API key in the `.env` file

+# The following are the once I used incase you dont have access to mongo you can use mine
 ```
 MONGODB_URI=MONGODB_URI=mongodb+srv://cnjmtechnologiesinc:Fink-Hoes-73@cluster0.lnxkd.mongodb.net/D-C-MS